Skip to nav Skip to content

 Why should I enroll in autodraft?

-3. No late fees.
+3. You could avoid late fees.
 If we don’t receive your payment on time, we’ll have to charge you a late fee.
 Be aware that mortgage late fees can cost up to 5% of your past-due balance.
 For example, if your past-due mortgage payment is $1,800, then your late fee could be as high as $90.
-Avoid those steep fees by setting up autodraft.
+Make it easier to avoid those steep fees by setting up autodraft.

 What should you watch out for when using autodraft?

 2. Set it up correctly.
 Make sure when you enable autodraft that you have entered your bank account number and routing number accurately.
-One of the big reasons customers get hit with late payments is that they accidentally entered the wrong account information.
+One of the big reasons customers still receive late fees after enrolling in autodraft is that they accidentally entered the wrong account information.
 Always double check that the numbers are right!

 3. Open your mail from Newrez.
-Always check each statement we mail you to make sure autodraft payments are going through correctly.
+Take a look at each statement we send to make sure your autodraft payments are going through like they should.
+It’s a simple way to catch any issues early!

-Autodraft is the best way for you to avoid late payments and fees.
-As long as you make sure your bank account balance can cover the draft, it will serve as a big step toward safeguarding your credit score—and your hard-earned cash.
+Autodraft is a reliable way to help you potentially avoid late payments and associated fees.
+As long as you make sure your bank account balance can cover the draft, autodraft could help safeguard your credit score and protect your financial well-being.

 Why Newrez?